Entspannter/Tracing-Digital-Therapeutics-Research/README.md

-# Digital Health Technologies in neurology trials
+# Tracing Digital Therapeutics Research Across Medical Specialties: Evidence from ClinicalTrails.gov
 Files for the manuscript "Tracing Digital Therapeutics Research Across Medical Specialties: Evidence from ClinicalTrails.gov" (Masanneck and Stern, 2024).
 Read the [manuscript](TObeadded), which was published in XXX.

 ## Accessing the research data